miho/MCP-Playground/code-reflection-01/embedded-c-compiler/README.md

 - The status indicator mirrors the server log stream; green means the process is live.
 - The ☾/☼ button toggles between dark and light themes.
 - The right-hand panel now lists the hottest instrumented lines with a heat-map colour scale and shows the run artefact path saved on disk.
+- Runs triggered through the MCP API (`compile_and_run_c`) automatically appear in the hotspot panel once the JSON artefact is written.

 ### Retrieve Past Run Results